kubiko/wekan-snap/README.md

 ## How to install

 This wekan snap is available in the Ubuntu store for release series 16 (e.g. Ubuntu 16.04).
-Search for wekan-ondra
+Search for wekan

 ```
-$ sudo snap install wekan-ondra
+$ sudo snap install wekan
 ```

 At the moment only amd64 target is supported